UD-UD/npm-safe-install/README.md

     "module-2"
 ]
 ```
-If you don't provide the above file `nsi` will search the `node_modules` of the project for linked projects.
+The utility will rebuild the links for the submodules specified in this file.

 ### Options
-The cli has the following options :
+This utility has the following options :

 ```bash
 # run nsi